-14.3 Aim of a Resilient Network
+14.3.
+Aim of Sandwell's Resilient Network

 The Council aims to develop and maintain a core highway network which is reliable in operation and resilient to disruptive events, maintaining access for people and resources wherever possible.

 14.4.
 Developing a resilient network